kwalczak80/melting-gerry/README.md

     * Art by Hayley Jane Wakenshaw
     * Art by jb

-    The final artwork was created by myself using two artworks mentioned above.
+    The final artwork was created by myself using the two artworks mentioned above.

     ![Snowman Gerry](docs/screenshots/artwork_of_gerry_the_snowman.PNG)